sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_43_ConceptOfOSbooting/Quiz01.md

 **Description**

-a) Procmon or Process monitor is what we use to see the booting process in Windows.
-It is a Windows-specific tool.

-b) Procmon or Process monitor is what we use to see the booting process in Windows.
-It is a Windows-specific tool.

-c) Procmon or Process monitor is what we use to see the booting process in Windows.
-It is a Windows-specific tool.

-d) Procmon or Process monitor is what we use to see the booting process in Windows.
+Procmon or Process monitor is what we use to see the booting process in Windows.
 It is a Windows-specific tool.

 ---
 ---